mjziebarth/ACOSA/README.md

 # ACOSA
-A compilation of spherical algorithms.
+A Collection Of Spherical Algorithms.

-This code collection contains C++ classes to calculate the Voronoi-tesselation and Delaunay-triangulation (**VDTesselation**), the convex hull (**ConvexHull**), and the negative alpha spectrum and alpha shapes (**AlphaSpectrum**) of a set of nodes on a sphere.
+This code collection contains C++ classes and a Python interface to calculate
+- the Voronoi-tesselation and Delaunay-triangulation (**VDTesselation**),
+- the convex hull (**ConvexHull**),
+- and the negative alpha spectrum and alpha shapes (**AlphaSpectrum**)

+of a set of nodes on a sphere.
 The algorithms used to calculate the tesselation and the convex hull are O(N\*log(N)), alpha spectra and shapes work on the such generated data and take additional O(N) time.

-The geometricgraph.hpp header contains an algorithm for the determination of links of a geometric graph, a spatially embedded network with links between all pairs of nodes closer than a threshold.
-The algorithm's complexity is O(N\*log(N) + M\*N + M^2) where N is the number of nodes and M the mean degree of the resulting graph.

-Additionally, it can be used in Python using the Cython module **acosa**.
-To install it, change to the ACOSA directory and type (as root):

-    pip install .

 The algorithms should run without errors between N=10^2 and 10^6.
 Note that while some tests have been done without errors, testing of the latest revision most likely has